List of Kyrgyzstani submissions for the Academy Award for Best International Feature Film

 Kyrgyzstan has submitted films to compete for the Academy Award for Best International Feature Film (Note: The category was previously named the Academy Award for Best Foreign Language Film, but this was changed to the Academy Award for Best International Feature Film in April 2019, after the Academy deemed the word "Foreign" to be outdated.) since 1999.
 The award is handed out annually by the United States Academy of Motion Picture Arts and Sciences to a feature-length motion picture produced outside the United States that contains primarily non-English dialogue.

 The first-ever Kyrgyzstan film to be submitted for consideration was The Ferocious One, a Kyrgyzstan production that was submitted by the Soviet Union in 1974, but was not nominated.

-As of 2025, Kyrgyzstan has submitted eighteen films, but none of them were nominated.
+As of 2026, Kyrgyzstan has submitted nineteen films, but none of them were nominated.

 Submissions

 Every year, each country is invited by the Academy of Motion Picture Arts and Sciences to submit its best film for the Academy Award for Best Foreign Language Film.
 The Foreign Language Film Award Committee oversees the process and reviews all the submitted films.
 Following this, they vote via secret ballot to determine the five nominees for the award.
-Below is a list of the films that have been submitted by Kyrgyzstan for review by the Academy for the award since its conception.
+Below is a list of the films that have been submitted by Kyrgyzstan for review by the academy for the award since its conception.